sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 ### Update kernel and driver

-The first partition of system image card is mounted at `/boot` after booting, and replace the file we can update the firmware.
+The first partition of system image card is mounted at `/boot` after booting, and replace the file we can update the firmware to fit our hardware after rebooting device.

 - `boot.bin` spl initialize file